Dynamic Rashba-Dresselhaus Effect

 \section{Abstract}

-The relativistic interaction between the spin of an electron and its orbit in a solid is key to understanding novel phenomena in condensed matter physics, such as topologically-protected states, spin-orbit torques, and Majorana modes.
-Here we focus on the prototypical spin-orbit coupling process, the Rashba-Dresselhaus effect, and analyze how it is modified by lattice vibrations.
-We show that, in centrosymmetric non-magnetic crystals, dynamic spin splitting is symmetry-forbidden in thermodynamic equilibrium, but it is allowed in crystals with an out-of-equilibrium phonon population.
-Our findings resolve the current debate on the possibility of phonon-induced Rashba-Dresselhaus effects, reconcile conflicting experimental and theoretical evidence on the Rashba-Dresselhaus effect in hybrid perovskites, and establish the design principles for engineering spin texture in quantum matter via coherent phonons.
+The Rashba-Dresselhaus effect is the splitting of doubly degenerate band extrema in semiconductors, accompanied by the emergence of counter-rotating spin textures and spin-momentum locking.
+Here we investigate how this effect is modified by lattice vibrations.
+We show that, in centrosymmetric non-magnetic crystals, for which a bulk Rashba-Dresselhaus effect is symmetry-forbidden, electron-phonon interactions can induce a phonon-assisted, dynamic Rashba-Dresselhaus spin splitting in the presence of an out-of-equilibrium phonon population.
+In particular, we show how Rashba, Dresselhaus, or Weyl spin textures can selectively be established by driving coherent infrared-active phonons, and we perform \textit{ab initio} calculations to quantify this effect for halide perovskites.

-The interplay between crystal symmetry and spin-orbit coupling (SOC) is at the heart of many recent advances in condensed matter physics: SOC provides the coupling between ferromagnetism and ferroelectricity in proper multiferroic materials~\cite{Kenzelmann2005,cm07}, is responsible for band inversion in topological insulators~\cite{Hasan2010}, and underpins chiral anomaly and Fermi arcs in Weyl semimetals~\cite{Liu2014,Xu2015}.
-In systems with broken time-reversal symmetry the SOC induces the anomalous Hall effect~\cite{Nagaosa2010}, and in systems with broken inversion symmetry it leads to {skyrmions} via the Dzyaloshinskii-Moriya interaction~\cite{Fert2017}.
+The interplay between crystal symmetry and spin-orbit coupling (SOC) is central to many recent advances in condensed matter physics.
+For example, SOC {\changes underpins the coupling between ferromagnetism and ferroelectricity in proper multiferroics~\cite{Kenzelmann2005,cm07}, the band inversion in topological insulators and quantum spin Hall insulators~\cite{Hasan2010}, the chiral properties of Weyl semimetals~\cite{Liu2014,Xu2015}, the anomalous Hall effect~\cite{Nagaosa2010}, and the emergence of skyrmions~\cite{Fert2017}.